ambitioninc/django-entity-event/docs/quickstart.rst

 Once we've got events being created, and subscriptions to them for a given medium, we'll want to display those events to our users.
-When there are a large variety of events coming into the system from many different sources, it would be very difficult to query the ``Event`` model directly while still respecting all the ``Subscription`` logic that we hope to maintain.
+When there are a large variety of events coming into the system from many different sources, it would be very difficult to query the :py:class:`~entity_event.models.Event` model directly while still respecting all the :py:class:`~entity_event.models.Subscription` logic that we hope to maintain.

-For this reason, Django Entity Event provides three methods to make querying for ``Events`` to display extremely simple.
-Since the ``Medium`` objects you've created should correspond directly to a means by which you want to display events to users, there are three methods of the ``Medium`` class to perform queries.
+For this reason, Django Entity Event provides three methods to make querying for events` to display extremely simple.
+Since the :py:class:`~entity_event.models.Medium` objects you've created should correspond directly to a means by which you want to display events to users, there are three methods of the :py:class:`~entity_event.models.Medium` class to perform queries.

-1. ``Medium.events``
+1. :py:meth:`Medium.events <entity_event.models.Medium.events>`
-2. ``Medium.entity_events``
+2. :py:meth:`Medium.entity_events <entity_event.models.Medium.entity_events>`
-3. ``Medium.events_targets``
+3. :py:meth:`Medium.events_targets <entity_event.models.Medium.events_targets>`

 Each of these methods return somewhat different views into the events that are being stored in the system.
-In each case, though, you will call these methods from an instance of ``Medium``, and the events returned will only be events for which there is a corresponding ``Subscription`` object.
+In each case, though, you will call these methods from an instance of :py:class:`~entity_event.models.Medium`, and the events returned will only be events for which there is a corresponding :py:class:`~entity_event.models.Subscription` object.

+The :py:meth:`Medium.events <entity_event.models.Medium.events>`
-The ``Medium.events`` method can be used to return all the events for that medium.
+method can be used to return all the events for that medium.
 This method is useful for mediums that want to display events without any particular regard for who performed the events.
 For example, we could have a medium that aggregated all of the events from the new products source.
 If we had a medium, ``all_products_medium``, with the appropriate subscriptions set up, getting all the new product events is as simple as

 .. code-block:: python

     all_products_medium.events()

+The :py:meth:`Medium.entity_events
-The ``Medium.entity_events`` method can be used to get all the events for a given entity on that medium.
+<entity_event.models.Medium.entity_events>` method can be used to get
+all the events for a given entity on that medium.
 It takes a single entity as an argument, and returns all the events for that entity on that medium.
 We could use this method to get events for an individual entity's newsfeed.
 If we have a large number of sources creating events, with subscriptions between those sources and the newsfeed, aggregating them into one QuerySet of events is as simple as

 .. code-block:: python